steven-mathew/articulat3-mirror/README.md

 For our Typescript code, we used [ESLint](https://eslint.org/) and [Prettier](https://prettier.io/) rules similar to those of [Shopify](https://github.com/Shopify/web-configs/tree/main)’s.

 For our Go code, we followed the standards from [Mattermost](https://developers.mattermost.com/contribute/more-info/server/style-guide/).
-The rust code is checked by [Clippy](https://github.com/rust-lang/rust-clippy).

 A pre-commit hook lints all parts of the project.
-We also use CI to build and test.
+We also use CI/CD to build, test, and deploy.

 ## Licenses